 PISA is a global program with one objective; determine students’ readiness for the real-world.
 PISA (Program for International Student Assessment) assesses students’ ability to apply math, science, and language knowledge to problems and contexts of modern life.

 Finland and Germany have risen to the top of the world on PISA!
 The United States, however, continues to rank near the bottom of all industrialized countries.

 They found their 80/20 leverage points!
 They pared content down and focused on the most important 20%.

 The Carnegie Mellon Foundation and Stanford Research Institute surveyed Fortune 500 CEOs, identifying the most critical skills.
-They concluded that 75% of long-term career success depends on soft skills, such as: the ability to process and organize new information, solve problems, think critically, manage time and deadlines, communicate effectively with others, etc. Only 25% of long-term success, however, depends on technical “content” knowledge.
+They concluded that 75% of long-term career success depends skills such as: the ability to process and organize new information, solve problems, think critically, manage time and deadlines, communicate effectively with others, etc. Only 25% of long-term success, however, depends on technical “content” knowledge.

-The Common Core has clearly identified its 80/20 leverage point…the Common Core Anchor Standards for Career and College Readiness.
+Despite it’s surrounding controversy, the Common Core has clearly identified its 80/20 leverage point… the Common Core Anchor Standards for Career and College Readiness.